Vahe1994/AQLM/README.md

 ### WandB logging

-For the sake of convenience one can optionally log the data to `Weights and Biases` service (wandb).
+One can optionally log the data to `Weights and Biases` service (wandb).
 Run `pip install wandb` for W&B logging.
 Specify `$WANDB_ENTITY`, `$WANDB_PROJECT`, `$WANDB_NAME` environment variables prior to running experiments. use `--wandb` argument to enable logging
 # Launching

 ### GPU and RAM requirements
 This code was developed and tested using a several A100 GPU with 80GB GPU RAM.
-`--offload activations` option, reduce VRAM usage.
+You can use the `--offload activations` option to reduce VRAM usage.
-For `Language Model Evaluation Harness` evaluation one needs to have enough memory to load whole model on one or several devices + activation tensors.
+For `Language Model Evaluation Harness` evaluation one needs to have enough memory to load whole model  + activation tensors on one or several devices.

 ### Model downloading
 The code requires the LLaMA model to be downloaded in Huggingface format and saved locally.
 The scripts below assume that `$TRANSFORMERS_CACHE` variable points to the Huggingface Transformers cache folder.